gitjeff05/kapitsa/README.md

 # Future Ideas

 - A default set of examples for some languages/frameworks (e.g., python, pandas, numpy, scikit)
+- Caching cell metadata to make searches faster
-- Fetching & caching cell metadata and source from remote locations.
-This way users could essentially "subscribe" to another authors preferred examples the same way many bash users borrow shell configurations (.dotfiles) from prominent authors.
+- Fetching metadata and source from remote locations.
+Users could essentially "subscribe" to other authors' preferred examples the same way bash users borrow shell configurations (.dotfiles) from authors.

-# Challenges

-- Interoperability
-- There is not a way to record the program versions that executed the cell (e.g., )
+- A JupyterLab extension so that users can easily tag cells without typing up json.

 # License
 MIT License.
 See LICENSE.md